RobolinkInc/doc-v2/docs/codrone-edu/blockly/01-Flight-Commands/04-hover.md

 ---

 ![hover image](hover.PNG)
-Moves the drone in a direction for a given duration and a percentage power.
+Has the drone hover for a specified amount of seconds.

 ##### Parameters